postaverse/postaverse/README.md

 - **Notifications**: Get notified about interactions and updates.
 - **Search**: Search for users, posts, and hashtags.
 - **Responsive Design**: Fully responsive for mobile and desktop users.
-- **Privacy Settings**: Control the visibility of your posts and profile.

 ## Installation